How to deal with infertility when everyone is getting pregnant.May 31, 2021

 Here’s what I’ve discovered based on my own personal experience and those of my clients –

 - WHO is it?
 If I knew that someone had struggled to conceive, it made it a little easier to stomach the fact that they were now pregnant (and I wasn’t).
 And in some cases, it gave me hope.
 Infertility tends to band us together – like a sisterhood.
 In our minds, we decide who deserves to be pregnant.
-The crack-head junky who accidentally falls pregnant after a boozy one night stand is more likely to trigger us, than someone who has been trying to conceive for years and has undergone years of IVF treatments.
+The person who does not look after themselves and who accidentally gets pregnant after a boozy one night stand is more likely to trigger us, than someone who has been trying to conceive for years and has undergone multiple IVF treatments.

 - HOW they announced it.
 This is a big one too.
 It may seem insignificant, but the way in which you find out, is important.
 If you’re at a party and there are lots of people around and its announced publicly, you’ll be taken off guard.
 Likewise, if it pops up in your social media feed with a cool and creative announcement (that you have always dreamed of doing), it may kick your jealousy into gear too.
 Or if your friend knows you’re struggling and hides the news from you, or you find out from someone else, it can feel like the ultimate betrayal.